louisnow/louisnow.github.io/about.markdown

 title: About
 ---

 I am Louis Christopher.
-I started this blog so that I can document my own progress as a student developer.
+I started this blog when I was a student so that I can document my progress as as a developer.

 ### Major areas of interest